-Every summer we ask residents along the East Lothian and Fife coast to help the endangered puffin population by looking out for young puffins.
+Every summer during July and August, we ask residents along the East Lothian and Fife coast to help the endangered puffin population by looking out for young puffins.
 Puffins fledge at night.
 As they begin to leave their burrows on the islands in the Firth of Forth, some pufflings can become disorientated by lights on the mainland and may fly towards town rather than out to sea.
-Once on land they will seek somewhere dark to hide from predators often underneath cars, behind bins and under plants in gardens.
+Once on land they will seek somewhere dark to hide from predators, often underneath cars, behind bins and under plants in gardens.

 It is important to note that pufflings look completely different from their adult counterparts.
 People often don’t realise what they can see is a puffling!
 They are shades of grey, white and black; their smaller beaks don’t have the characteristic bright colours that the adults have in summer.